 The performance of the counter tracks this line at low $Q$, but deviates at higher $Q$.
 This is the region where the axial phase noise leads to a loss in detection efficiency.
 The decrease in efficiency once $Q$ passes an optimum value can be attributed to the reduction in excited state lifetime due to enhanced spontaneous emission rate, a lower excited state lifetime outweighing the benefit of a higher absorption probability.
-The maximum detection efficiency is $\eta_d=5.2\%$ for 3-sigma and $\eta_d=2.7\%$ for 5-sigma confidence respectively.
+Fig. \ref{fig:gandkappaMap} plots $\eta_d$ calculated using $h_1(\phi)$ for 3- and 5-sigma significance as a function of $\kappa$ and $g$, where the plotted $\eta_d$ is again multiplied by $\sqrt{4/5}$.
+These plots show that the efficiency peaks in a diagonal region at around $g=\kappa/4$ for the 3-sigma confidence and $g=\kappa/6$ for 5-sigma confidence at lower values of $g$ and $\kappa$, but then declines at higher values of both parameters.
+This decline is caused by the lower limit on $\sigma_\phi$ set by the finite trap size as plotted in Fig. \ref{fig:FrequencyNoise}.
+At the optimium values of $g$ and $\kappa$, the maximum detection efficiency is $\eta_d=7.4\%$ for 3-sigma and $\eta_d=3.8\%$ for 5-sigma confidence respectively.